versionone/VersionOne.Client.Requestor/TECHNICAL.md

 ## Create the Barebones Story Editor HTML Form

-Having explored all the major client-server interactions, let's now build the "simplest thing that could possibly work" to edit the Story.
+Having explored all the major client-server interactions, let's now build the "simplest thing that could possibly work", to be agile, to edit the Story.

-Enter this into the HTML panel:
+1. Select `jQuery` as the framework from the left, then enter this into the HTML panel:

 ```html
 <html>